-If you were injured in an auto accident, it is important that you have a competent attorney who can help you with your claim.
-The insurance company is sure to have an attorney advocating for its interests, so having legal counsel can help you level the playing field.
-Our experienced Gulfport car accident lawyers can investigate the accident, preserve evidence and locate evidence to help establish how the accident occurred and how the other driver is responsible.
+If you were injured in an auto accident, it is important that you have a competent lawyer who can help you with your claim.
+The insurance company is sure to have a lawyer advocating for its interests, so having legal counsel can help you level the playing field.
+Our experienced Gulfport auto accident lawyers can investigate the accident, preserve evidence and locate evidence to help establish how the accident occurred and how the other driver is responsible.
 Additionally, he or she can handle all communications with the insurance company and negotiate a favorable settlement on your behalf.

 Q: What is my deadline for filing a car accident claim?

 In Mississippi, there is a strict statute of limitations for personal injury claims.
 This is the time limit that you have to file your claim.
 You have three years from the date of the accident to file a lawsuit.
 This time limit also applies if you are filing a wrongful death claim because your loved one was killed by the negligence of another driver.
 However, it is important that you get started with your claim as soon as possible and contact an experienced car accident attorney who can protect your legal rights during this process.